mddazure/vpn-traffic-selector-snat/README.md

-# VPN with Source NAT and Traffic Selector
+# VPN with Source NAT, Destination NAT and Traffic Selector

 Some providers of IT services require their customers to connect via VPN tunnels.